 I have been playing around with a lot of mediums lately, one being iron on transfers.
 I had bought some the other day, but they are pretty expensive if you only make one item per sheet.
 So I thought I would try an alternative.
 The only thing I had around was wax paper, so I gave it a try and it worked GREAT!
+See how I transfer images using wax paper:

-I am betting that I’m not the first person to try this, but if you have never tried it, here are a few things I took away from trial and error.
+Here are a few things I took away from trial and error.

-I found that if you wet the wood a little, it would make the transfer darker.
+TIP: I found that if you wet the wood a little, it would make the transfer darker.
 Just make sure it’s not too wet, then the ink will run (a happy balance).

 Cut the wax paper to the size of printer paper.